 A common step in analysis is to search not only against a regular protein database, but to also search against a decoy database for FDR estimation.
 The fasta file we used before already contains such a decoy database.
-For OpenMS to know which Comet PSM came from which part of the file (i.e. target versus decoy), we have to index the results.
+For OpenMS to know which OMSSA PSM came from which part of the file (i.e. target versus decoy), we have tso index the results.
 To this end, extend the workflow with a PeptideIndexer node Community Nodes > OpenMS > ID Processing.
 This node needs the idXML as input as well as the database file (see below figure).

-Tip: You can direct the files of an File Importer node to more than just one destination port.
+Tip: You can direct the files of an Input File node to more than just one destination port.

-- The decoys in the database are prefixed with "DECOY", so we have to set decoy_string to DECOY and decoy_string_position to prefix in the configuration dialog of PeptideIndexer. - Now we can go for the FDR estimation, which the FalseDiscoveryRate node will calculate for us (you will find it in Community Nodes > OpenMS > Identification Processing).
-FalseDiscoveryRate is meant to be run on data with protein inferencences (more on that later), in order to just use it for peptides, open the configure window, select "show advanced parameter" and toggle "force" to true. - In order to set the FDR level to 1%, we need an IDFilter node from Community Nodes > OpenMS > Identification Processing.
-Configuring its parameter score-pep to 0.01 will do the trick.
+- The decoys in the database are prefixed with "DECOY", so we have to set decoy_string to DECOY and decoy_string_position to prefix in the configuration dialog of PeptideIndexer. - Now we can go for the FDR estimation, which the FalseDiscoveryRate node will calculate for us (you will find it in Community Nodes > OpenMS > ID Processing). - In order to set the FDR level to 1%, we need an IDFilter node from Community Nodes > OpenMS > ID Processing.
+Configuring its parameter score → pep to 0.01 will do the trick.
 The FDR calculations (embedded in the idXML) from the FalseDiscoveryRate node will go into the in port of the IDFilter node. - Execute your workflow and inspect the results using IDTextReader like you did before.
 How many peptides did you identify at this FDR threshold?